 6) Apply prescribed skin care products.
 Post-treatment, you are prescribed to use Cohley Gel to the treatment area and to keep your face constantly moist.
 You are also prescribed to apply a CU3 Post-Laser Lotion 3 times per day as needed.

 7) Use proper hygiene.
 Cover your pillow with a fresh, clean pillowcase.
 Wash your face with a mild cleanser and water twice a day.
 Be sure to wash your hands thoroughly before washing your face.
 Keep your face away from potential bacteria producing items like your cell phone, pillowcase, or sunglasses.

 8) Do not use makeup until your skin has completely healed.

 9) Do not exercise, use a sauna, Jacuzzi, or any other activity that will heat up your body’s temperature.

 10) Apply a vinegar and distilled water solution to your face 3-4 times a day for 5-10 minutes with gauze.
-This will deeply cleanse and help to heal your skin post treatment.
+This will deeply cleanse and help to heal your skin post-treatment.

 After 11 years as industry leaders, the National Laser Institute Med Spa has become known for its high quality and safety standards.
 Aestheticians, nurses, and doctors travel from around the world to train and practice in our nationally acclaimed training and treatment facility.
-This unique feature enables National Laser Institute Medical Spa to offer the most cost-effective pricing in the industry.
-Visit our anti-aging academy for deeply discounted rates on treatments or receive your treatment in our med spa by the experts that teach doctors, nurses and laser technicians privately.
+This unique feature enables the National Laser Institute Medical Spa to offer the most cost-effective pricing in the industry.
+Visit our anti-aging academy for deeply discounted rates on treatments or receive your treatment in our med spa by the experts that teach doctors, nurses, and laser technicians privately.
 Become a beauty insider and reserve your appointment now!

 Louis J. Silberman is the CEO and Co-Founder of National Laser Institute, the pioneer of the medical aesthetics training industry and one of the largest educators in the country.